eldoktor1/Penetration-Test-Report/README.md

 ## 📌 Executive Summary

-This report summarizes a targeted penetration test conducted on Allsafe Cybersecurity’s internal network.
+This report summarizes a targeted penetration test conducted on a fictious company’s internal network.
 The objective was to simulate real-world attack scenarios, assess vulnerabilities, and evaluate the organization’s ability to detect, prevent, and respond to threats.

 ---